-Number Twenty Nine reflects the dominant architectural and decorative style of the period 1790 – 1820; the Neo Classical, as epitomised by figures such as Robert and James Adam and represented in Dublin by fine buildings such as the Customs House and Four Courts, by the English Architect James Gandon.
+The interior of Number Twenty Nine reflected the dominant architectural and decorative style of the period 1790 – 1820; the Neo Classical, as epitomised by figures such as Robert and James Adam and represented in Dublin by fine buildings such as the Customs House and Four Courts, by the English Architect James Gandon.
+The furniture, glassware, ceramics, and paintings displayed in Number Twenty Nine were mostly Irish from the late 18th century or early 19th century.

 The emphasis of Neo Classical design is on the formal and on the sense in which all of the individual parts of a plan, be it a scheme for a room, or a façade of a building, if properly designed and proportioned will fit together to form a harmonious whole.

-By the dawn of the 19th century however, greater variety was introduced into decoration and we see the introduction of a range of new styles into the Neo Classical, including the style frequently drawing inspiration from Egypt.
+By the dawn of the 19th century however, greater variety was introduced into decoration and we see the introduction of a range of new styles into the Neo Classical, including the Empire Style frequently drawing inspiration from Egypt, which was stimulated in part by Napoleon’s military campaigns, the Neo Grecian style, illustrated by the Neo Grecian General Post Office designed by Francis Johnston.
+Evident also at this time was the Neo-Gothic, which took its inspiration from Northern European architecture of the medieval period and which can be seen as a reaction against the restraint of Neo-Classicism.